sapegin/sapegin.me/src/content/blog/naming.md

 <!-- // This would be difficult to test so we only run the text function to make sure there are no syntax errors -->

 Here, we’re sending a sequence of network requests to test a REST API.
-However, the names `response`, `response2`, and `response3` make the code a bit hard to understand, especially when we use the data returned by one request to create the next one.
-We could make the names more precise:
+However, the names `response`, `response2`, and `response3` make the code harder to understand, especially when we use the data returned by one request to create the next one.
+We can make the names more precise:

 <!--
 let test = () => {}, login = () => {}